GoncaloFelicio/Pomodoro-App/README.md

 # 🍅 Pomodoro App (Python) 🍅

-A simple pomodoro app using Python 3.9.2 and pip 24.2, it's also already packaged for MacOS
+A simple pomodoro app using Python 3.9.2 and pip 24.2, it's also already packaged for MacOS and Windows 11

 What's a pomodoro? --> https://en.wikipedia.org/wiki/Pomodoro_Technique